 Imagine we have four bags containing a large number of 1s, 4s, 7s and 10s.
 What numbers can we make?

-the digits in the new number.
+Make a set of numbers that use all the digits from 1 to 9, once and once only.
+Add them up.
+The result is divisible by 9.
+Add each of the digits in the new number.
 What is their sum?
 Now try some. . . .

 How many pairs of numbers can you find that add up to a multiple of 11?
 Do you notice anything interesting about your results?

 Euler discussed whether or not it was possible to stroll around Koenigsberg crossing each of its seven bridges exactly once.
 Experiment with different numbers of islands and bridges.